situmtech/flutter/example/README.md

 git clone https://github.com/situmtech/flutter-wayfinding.git
 ```

-And then install the plugin dependencies alongside the `example` app dependecies as follows:
+And then install the plugin dependencies alongside the `example` app as follows:

 ```bash
 cd flutter-wayfinding/example